PHACDataHub/cloudrun-deployment-example/README.md

 https://hello-world-app-65z3ddbfoa-nn.a.run.app/hello/

 ## Deployment options
-* GitHub Actions to run tests on pull request, then, cloud build trigger will build docker image, push to artifact registry and deploy to cloud build on push to main branch (current way discribed below)
+1. GitHub Actions to run tests on pull request, then on push to main, a cloud build trigger will run steps to build the docker image, push to image artifact registry and deploy to cloud run (current way discribed below)
-* Capture the whole CI/CD process with GitHub Actions (now working on)
+2. Capture the whole CI/CD process with GitHub Actions (now working on)

 ## Steps to deploy (with Cloud Build trigger)
 ### 1. Build app